 Martial artists are the most fervent practitioners of Mushin no shin.
 Martial artists practice moves until it can be performed without thinking.
 This is the state of no mind.

 Your thinking inhibits action.
 When you concentrate on the here and the now, concentrate with an empty mind rather than thinking about here and now.
 Do not let the words “no mind” confuse you.
 It does not mean empty mind like an empty shell.
-It means letting go of your fears, worries and distractions.
+It means letting go of your fears, worries, and distractions.
 Let your mind be fully present, aware and free.

 A good way of practicing no mind is being in a relaxed meditative state while doing mundane daily activities like washing dishes, mowing the lawn or doing the laundry.
 Physical and mental tasks will seem like a breeze.
-Your mind becomes intuitive and react naturally to whatever comes along instead of thinking of what is happening next.
+Your mind becomes intuitive and reacts naturally to whatever comes along instead of thinking of what is happening next.

 Takuan Sōhō, a priest in feudal Japan who applied Zen principles to swordsmanship wrote:

 In my practice of no mind, I always keep in my mind what my sensei had taught me about sparring with an opponent during Kendo practices: go into combat with the mindset that you are already dead.